What is influenza (flu)?

 What are the complications of the flu?

 The most common complication of the flu is pneumonia.
 It can also cause serious muscle and central nervous system complications.
 Of those who get the flu, between 3,000 and 49,000 will die from it or from complications.
-Most of these deaths occur in people over 65.
+Most of these deaths happen in people ages 65 and older.

 Can the flu be prevented?